 One of the cutest things for cat owners is when their fluffy little ball of fur snuggles up on their chest and starts purring.
 You really feel loved and trusted, and it’s a great form of stress relief for you.
 But what’s in it for your cat?
 Why do cats lay on your chest?

 You’re not just a comfy cat bed; your cat loves you too, and laying on your chest is one way they show their love.
 That’s what all those head butts and all that purring mean.
 They often do other things to get your attention too!
-Your cat feels genuine affection for you, and this is one way of showing it.
+Your cat feels genuine affection for you, and taking a snooze on top of you is one way of showing it.

 Our feline friends may not be as demonstrative as our canine buddies, but when your cat jumps up on your chest and starts kneading you, he’s looking to cuddle in a comfortable place where he can get some premium human loving.
 You’re more than just a warm spot for him, and he may even explicitly ask for your love with a heartwarming silent meow!

-Simply put, they use other cats — and you — as a pillow where they can snuggle up and rest easy.
+Simply put, they use other cats — and you and your family members — as a pillow where they can snuggle up and rest easy during a catnap.
 The desire to touch you is one way they also bond with you.
 They are letting you know they want to be around you.

 You’re His Version of Heated Cat Bed

 Cats sleep for approximately 15 hours a day or even more, and since their normal body temperature is around 102 degrees Fahrenheit, they also love warmth.
+You are a heat source!
 They want a comfortable place to sleep that’s safe and warm, and you’re just the ticket.

 In fact, you’re better than a cat bed because you’re often covered in soft blankets or clothes and your body heat creates a consistently warm place where your cat can feel safe.
 And — bonus — he makes you feel safe and comfortable too!

-If you pay attention to his patterns, you’ll see that your cat often seeks you out during times of the day when it’s cooling off.
+If you pay attention to his patterns and sleeping habits, you’ll see that your cat often seeks you out during times of the day when it’s cooling off.
 Sure, a radiator could keep your feline friend warm too, but then he’d miss out on all that affectionate petting.

 You’re the Safest Place in Town